How to Reduce Employee Turnover: how to reduce employee turnover strategies

 Practical Steps to Develop Better Leaders for IT Teams

-A manager who builds trust and provides clear, empathetic guidance is more valuable than any retention bonus.
-They create a micro-culture where technical professionals feel supported and valued—something a paycheck alone can never truly buy.
+A manager who builds trust and gives clear, helpful guidance is more valuable than any one-time retention bonus.
+They create a small culture within the company where tech experts feel respected and supported.
+A paycheck alone cannot buy that kind of loyalty.

-Here are actionable ways to build a stronger bench of IT leaders:
+Here are three ways to build a stronger group of IT leaders:

 Implement 360-Degree Feedback